tjwhitaker/blog/src/drafts/template.md

-What is the problem?
-Introduction

-How did I solve the problem?
-Methods
+Summary

+What I Don't Like

-What did I find out?
+What I Like
-Results

-What does it mean?
-Discussion

-Who helped me out?
-References
+Further Questions